 Advanced Podman Build

 To make the Redox build process more consistent across platforms, we are using Rootless Podman for major parts of the build.
-The basics of using Podman are described here.
+The basics of using Podman are described in the Building Redox page.
 This chapter provides a detailed discussion, including tips, tricks and troubleshooting, as well as some extra detail for those who might want to leverage or improve Redox's use of Podman.

 Build Environment